-Gender diversity is of particular importance to LIC as over 46% of homes are occupied by single females and over 62% of homeowners are female.
-It is the Group's policy to have 50% female representation on the Board.
+Gender diversity is of particular importance to LIC as over 45% of homes are occupied by single females and over 62% of homeowners are female.
+It is the Group's policy to achieve 50% gender equality on the Board.

 The Company has developed targets for female representation in the leadership team and across the team, with targets designed to reflect an appropriate gender balance that best supports the Lifestyle Communities customer.